closertoreal/python-project-49/README.md

 `git clone https://github.com/closertoreal/python-project-49.git`

 3. Install games with Makefile:

 `make setup`

-4. To launch game type the name of the game:
+5. To launch game type the name of the game:

 `brain-even`

 `brain-calc`

 `brain-gcd`

 `brain-prime`

 `brain-progression`

-5. Each game will ask you a question and you need to answer correctly.
+7. Each game will ask you questions and you need to answer correctly.

-6. Watch games in action in the videos below:
+8. Watch games in action in the videos below:

 *brain-even:*